-Windows has two power-saving states, Sleep and Hibernation.
+Microsoft® Windows has two power-saving states, Sleep and Hibernation.

 - Sleep-The Sleep state is automatically initiated after a period of inactivity when running on battery power or on external power.
 Your work is saved to memory, allowing you to resume your work very quickly.
 You can also initiate Sleep manually.
-For more information, see Manually initiating and exiting Sleep on page 41. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level.
+For more information, see Manually initiating and exiting Sleep on page 49. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level.
 In the Hibernation state, your work is saved to a hibernation file and the computer powers down. - NOTE: You can manually initiate Hibernation.
-See Manually initiating and exiting Sleep on page 41 and Manually initiating and exiting Hibernation (select models only) on page 41. - ▲ CAUTION: To reduce the risk of possible audio and video degradation, loss of audio or video playback functionality, or loss of information, do not initiate Sleep while reading from or writing to a disc or an external media card. - NOTE: You cannot initiate any type of networking connection or perform any computer functions while the computer is in the Sleep state or in Hibernation.
+See Manually initiating and exiting Sleep on page 49 and Manually initiating and exiting Hibernation (select models only) on page 49. - NOTE: You cannot initiate any type of networking connection or perform any computer functions while the computer is in the Sleep state or in Hibernation.